sillsdev/TheCombine/docs/user_guide/docs/en/goals.md

 ![Review Entries column headers](images/reviewEntriesColumns.png)

-At the top of columns with predominantly text content (Vernacular, Glosses, Domains, Note, or Flag), you can sort alphabetically or filter with a text search.
+At the top of a column with predominantly text content (Vernacular, Glosses, Domains, Note, or Flag), you can sort alphabetically or filter with a text search.

-At the top of the Senses and Pronunciations columns, you can sort or filter by the number of senses or recordings that entries have.
+At the top of either the Senses or Pronunciations column, you can sort or filter by the number of senses or recordings that entries have.

-Due to the nature of Rapid Word Collection, [Data Entry](dataEntry.md) in The Combine does not support adding definitions or parts of speech.
-However, if you have imported a project in which senses have definitions or part of speech, additional columns with that information will automatically be added to the Review Entries table.
+Due to the nature of Rapid Word Collection, [Data Entry](dataEntry.md) in The Combine does not support the addition of definitions or parts of speech.
+However, if the project has imported data in which definitions or parts of speech were already present, additional columns will automatically be added to the Review Entries table.

 ### Editing Entry Rows

-You can record, play, or delete an entry's audio recordings with the icons in the Pronunciations column.
-You can delete an entire entry with the icon in the Delete column.
+You can record, play, or delete an entry's audio recordings by using the icons in the Pronunciations column.
+You can delete an entire entry by using the icon in the Delete column.

 To edit an entry's vernacular form, senses (including glosses and domains), note, or flag, click the icon in the Edit column.

 ## Merge Duplicates

-This tool automatically finds sets of potential duplicate entries.
+This tool automatically finds sets of potential duplicate entries (up to 5 entries in each set, and up to 12 sets in each pass).
 First it presents sets of words with identical vernacular forms.
 Then it presents sets with similar vernacular forms or identical glosses (or definitions).

 ![Merge Duplicates two entries](images/mergeTwo.png)